 (B) A dental auxiliary shall be exempt from the six-hour course and the examination requirements provided in paragraph (A) of this rule for either of the following:

-(2) The dental auxiliary was graduated on or after January 1, 2010 from an American dental association commission on dental accreditation approved program and has completed the equivalent training within the curriculum.
+(2) The dental auxiliary graduated on or after January 1, 2015 from a Commission on dental accreditation approved program and has completed the equivalent training within the curriculum.